BradleyCodeU/bradleycodeu.github.io/_apcsa/ch4fundamentaldatatypes/ch4weirdcalc.md

 <small>Hint: The abs, max, and min functions are declared in the Math class.</small>

-USE PRINTF so that the numbers are properly aligned:
+USE PRINTF so that the numbers are properly aligned.
+I want to output to look EXACTLY like this:

 ![weirdcalc output example](/apcsa\ch4fundamentaldatatypes\weirdcalcexample.png)